lechium/Breezy/README.md

     });
 ```

-From there we cycle through the items and convert them to NSString's (URL's can't be sent in a NSDistributedNotification) And then post the notification that you listen for in your application.
+From there we cycle through the items and convert them to NSString's (URL's can't be sent in a NSDistributedNotification) And then post a notification that is listened for inside of hooks into PineBoard (this is currently necessary to get access to the dialog/windowing classes we need to use to show the user an alert with options to choose from)

-From there you can move/copy the file to a new location and process it however you would like.

-***I know this process is a hack, it was the quickest way to get this implemented in a short period of time, I do plan to make it more proper in the future as time permits.
-PR's welcome! :)**

 ## Discovering AirDrop in the background